LovelyBack/Maximum-Number-of-Words-Found-in-Sentences/readme.md

 ### how it works

-You can change the array passed to ```mostWordsFound``` function in this code
+You can change the slice passed to ```mostWordsFound``` function in this code

-- First, we called the function and passed the array to it,
+- First, we called the function and passed the slice to it,

 ```golang
 func main(){